blueaxis/Poricom/README.md

 ### Features

 Listed below are some of the features of Poricom.
+Smaller features that are not covered in this section are mentioned in the [changelog](https://github.com/bluaxees/Poricom/blob/main/CHANGELOG.md).
 Click the arrow to see how each implemented feature works.

 <details>
   <summary>Open a directory with manga images or a supported manga file (cbz, cbr, pdf) and start scanning text bubbles.</summary>